 Overall, confident behavior tends to build stronger, more productive relationships, while cocky behavior can create tension and hinder progress.
 It’s important to recognize the difference between the two and strive to exhibit confident behavior in all of our relationships, whether personal or professional.

 Effects On Personal Growth

-The effects of cocky and confident behavior on personal growth can also be quite different.
+The effects of a cocky vs confident, and cocky vs confident behavior on personal growth can also be quite different.

-Cocky behavior can hinder personal growth as it often involves overestimating one’s abilities and refusing to acknowledge weaknesses or areas for improvement.
+Cocky behavior can hinder personal growth as it often involves overestimating one’s own abilities, and refusing to acknowledge weaknesses or areas for improvement.

 A person who behaves in a cocky manner may be less likely to seek out feedback or constructive criticism, as they believe they already know everything they need to know.
 This can limit their opportunities for growth and development and lead to a stagnant mindset.